catornot/bp-ort/README.md

 The bots are good enough tho, They work most of the time and in most situations.
 Crashes can still happen but are much rarer now which is good :)

-most concommands in this plugin
+most concommands in this plugin have completions to make it easier to use them

 Other features that this plugin offers
 - auto mp_box loading